Join the rewards club for food lovers and unlock rewards

 A chef hand-rolling a pice of sushi

-Temaki is a more recent addition to the London sushi scene, having launched in 2021.
-This relaxed, counter-dining eatery housed in Brixton's Market Row, has a simple offering: hand rolls of incredible sushi, prepared less than a metre in front of you.
+What: Temaki is a more recent addition to the London sushi scene, having launched in 2021.
+This relaxed, counter-dining eatery housed in Brixton's Market Row has a simple offering: hand rolls of incredible sushi, prepared less than a metre in front of you.
 Expect fillings like BBQ eel, prawn tempura, otoro, salmon and even lobster.
 Each roll is seasoned differently, with ingredients like yuzu and spicy koji mayo.
 We recommend the sake flight, a perfect accompaniment to the delicious rolls.
 There are also top-notch side dishes such as monkfish karaage.
 Best of all, however, is the price - it's not difficult to eat here for under £35.

 Where: 12 Market Row, SW9 8LB